The Skin of Our Teeth: Notable productions

 The original production starred Tallulah Bankhead, Fredric March, Florence Eldridge, and Montgomery Clift.
 Bankhead won a Variety Award for Best Actress and the New York Drama Critics Award for Best Actress of the Year for her role as Sabina.
 When she left the production in March 1943, she was replaced by Miriam Hopkins.
 Hopkins was in turn replaced by Gladys George.
 For two performances, while George was ill, Lizabeth Scott, who had been Bankhead's understudy, was called in to play the role.
 Scott then played the role for the production's run in Boston.
 Originally billed in New York as "Elizabeth Scott", she dropped the "E" before taking the part in Boston, and it became her breakthrough role.

 Following a pre-London tryout tour of the UK, the play had its London premiere at the Phoenix Theatre on 16 May 1945, where it ran for 77 performances, closing 21 July 1945.
 It re-opened in London at the Piccadilly Theatre on 11 September 1946, running there for a further 109 performances, until 14 December.
 Directed by Laurence Olivier, Sabina was played by Vivien Leigh, with Cecil Parker as George Antrobus (George Devine at the Piccadilly).
-The Oliviers also included the production on their Old Vic tour of Australia and New Zealand in 1948, and Leigh revived the role in a 1959 television production filmed live by Granada Television.
+The Oliviers also included the production on their Old Vic tour of Australia and New Zealand in 1948.
+Leigh revived the role in a 1959 television production filmed live by Granada Television, also starring George Devine as Mr. Antrobus and Ruth Dunning as Mrs. Antrobus.

 The play was revived on Broadway in 1955, premiering at the ANTA Theatre.
 It was staged by the Edinburgh Gateway Company in 1961.

 In 1983, American Playhouse, on PBS, aired a production that was produced at the Old Globe Theatre in San Diego.
-It starred Blair Brown, Harold Gould, Sada Thompson, Rue McClanahan, Jeffrey Combs and was directed by Jack O'Brien.
+It starred Blair Brown, Harold Gould, Sada Thompson, Rue McClanahan and Jeffrey Combs, and was directed by Jack O'Brien.

 New York City's Public Theater presented a production as part of its 1998 summer Shakespeare in the Park festival at the Delacorte Theater in Central Park.
 That production starred Kristen Johnston, John Goodman and Frances Conroy.
 It was directed by Irene Lewis.

 In 2017, Theatre for a New Audience performed The Skin of Our Teeth directed by Arin Arbus.
 It won the 2017 Obie Award for Directing and Performance by Kecia Lewis.